Go to our other sites

 Keep up to date with news from Cambridge and its schools around the world.

-During this time of disruption and uncertainty, prioritising wellbeing and conversations around mental health is of upmost importance, but it can be challenging to do this.
+During time of disruption and uncertainty, prioritising wellbeing and conversations around mental health is of upmost importance, but it can be challenging to do this.
+In our Education brief on Learner wellbeing, we provide a detailed overview of the educational theory and challenges involved in this area.
+As well as practical tips and a look at how we at Cambridge are supporting schools with learner wellbeing.

-The pandemic has raised lots of concerns around isolation, anxiety and the lack of stimulation, so it is important to find ways to help support learners who may be struggling with their mental and emotional wellbeing.
+The pandemic raised lots of concerns around isolation, anxiety and the lack of stimulation.
+It is important to find ways to help support learners who may be struggling with their mental and emotional wellbeing.
+This is particularly important if you have students having to isolate.

 If you are concerned about a child, the first thing you should do is raise this with your head of safeguarding at school, outlining your concerns.
 One way to monitor your learners is to set up regular opportunities for them to check in with you and other learners in a safe space where they feel comfortable to share how they are feeling.
 You can set up regular email contact with your learners to make sure that they know they have someone who is listening to them.